 EASY: This is when you’re running and chatting, life feels effortless and everything is beautiful.

 And, always remember that all workouts are infinitely modifiable.
-For example, if you’re new to running—and running itself is speed workout enough—replace the hard and easy running segments with running and walking.
+For example, if you’re new to running—and running itself is enough of a speed workout—replace the hard and easy running segments with running and walking.